 Total SC length per cell was quantified from pachtyene cell images (Wang et al. 2019).
 To reduce algorithmic errors in SC isolation, outliers were visually identified at the mouse level and removed from the data set.
 Mouse averages were calculated from cell-wide total SC lengths in 3,371 out of 4,143 cells with MLH1 counts.

 SC length of individual bivalents was quantified in pachytene cell images (Peterson, Miller, and Payseur 2019).
 The DNA CrossOver algorithm (Peterson, Miller, and Payseur 2019) isolates single, straightened bivalent shapes, returning SC length, location of MLH1 foci, and location of CREST (centromere) foci.
 The algorithm substantially speeds the accurate measurement of bivalents, but it sometimes interprets overlapping bivalents as single bivalents.
-In our data set, average proportions of bivalents per cell isolated by the algorithm ranged from 0.51 (molossinusMSM male) to 0.72 (musculusKAZ female).
+In our data set, average proportions of bivalents per cell correctly isolated by the algorithm ranged from 0.51 (molossinusMSM male) to 0.72 (musculusKAZ female).
 From the total set of cell images, 10,458 bivalent objects were isolated by the algorithm.
 Following a manual curation, 9,829 single-bivalent observations remained.
 The accuracy of the algorithm is high compared to hand measures after this curation step (Peterson, Miller, and Payseur 2019).
 From the curated single-bivalent data set, the proportions of bivalents by crossover number were quantified and tested by chi-square tests with the prop.test().

 To account for confounding effects of sex chromosomes from pooled samples of bivalents, we also considered a reduced data set including only bivalents with SC lengths below the 2nd quartile in cells with at least 17 of 20 single bivalent measures.
 This “short bivalent” data set included the four or five shortest bivalents, and excluded the X bivalent in oocytes.
 A total of 678 short bivalents were isolated from 103 oocytes and 37 spermatocytes.
 Although this smaller data set has decreased power, it offers a more comparable set of single bivalents to compare between the sexes.
 A “long bivalent” data set was formed from those bivalents above the 4th quartile in SC lengths per cell.